vivus-ignis/gardenlinux-dev/tests-ng/README.md

 # Run tests manually after login
 cd /run/gardenlinux-tests && ./run_tests --system-booted --allow-system-modifications --expected-users gardenlinux

+# Run tests with sudo if you wish to run tests that require root privileges
+cd /run/gardenlinux-tests && sudo ./run_tests --system-booted --allow-system-modifications --expected-users gardenlinux
 ```

 **Note**: Login to QEMU VMs (on a second shell) is only possible if `--ssh --skip-cleanup` is passed.
 SSHD is reachable on `127.0.0.1:2222` with the user `gardenlinux`.
 The QEMU VM will stay open in the shell that started and can be stopped with `ctrl + c`.